-Dracula is much more popular at Halloween than he is, say, in March.
-And there is no surprise there — he is one of the primary evil beings living in popular culture.
+Dracula is much more popular at Halloween than he is in March.
+And there is no surprise there.
+He is one of the primary evil beings living in pop culture.
 The history of vampires goes back perhaps thousands of years to ancient superstitions, but what is the origin of Dracula as we know him today?
 In general, people believe the history of Dracula is an open and shut case, beginning and ending with Vlad Tepes the Impaler.
 However, there may be more to the story than meets the eye.
 It seems Bram Stoker also used other vampires and Irish legends as a basis for Dracula.

 History of Vlad the Impaler a.k.a Vlad Dracula

-Most scholars believe that author Bram Stoker based his evil count Dracula on a real-life 15th century prince of lands in Wallachia, Romania.
+Most scholars believe that Bram Stoker based his evil count Dracula on a real-life 15th-century prince in Wallachia, Romania.
 Vlad Dracula (Vlad Son of the Dragon) or Vlad Tepes (Vlad the Impaler), as his story has come down through history, was a terrible man and a savage ruler.

-His brutality primarily against enemy troops consisted of having them sit awkwardly on stakes with sharp points and, as their leg muscles gave out, the point of the stake would impale them through the length of their body.
+His brutality against enemy troops consisted of having them sit awkwardly on stakes with sharp points, and as their leg muscles gave out, the point of the stake would impale them through the length of their body.
 Thus, he was nicknamed Vlad Tepes, which means Vlad the Impaler.

 However, impaling was not his only method of torture and murder.
-He was as creative as he possibly could be.
+Vlad was as creative as he possibly could be.
 People also knew him to boil his victims or cut off their limbs and other body parts.
-Additionally, Vlad mutilated organs, skinned, scalped, or had people eaten alive by animals.
+Additionally, Vlad mutilated organs, skinned and scalped people, or simply had animals eat them.
 It is not clear where he initially got the idea for this kind of torture.
 But the reports say that he even used these methods on innocent women and children.
 Saxon records indicate that Vlad Tepes killed between 40,000-100,000 people.
 It is uncertain if he really drank the blood of his victims or if fanciful people created the tale later.

 How Bram Stoker Named Dracula

 Bram Stoker took note of Vlad’s name, Dracula, and used it for his character.
 Vlad acquired the name Dracula because of his father’s name, Vlad II Dracul.
-It was Sigismund, King of Hungary and future Holy Roman Emperor, who initiated Vlad II into his society of “knights.”
-The name of the society was The Order of the Dragon, for the purpose of fighting the Ottoman Empire during the Crusades.
+It was Sigismund, King of Hungary and the future Holy Roman Emperor, who initiated Vlad II into his society of “knights.”
+The name of the society was The Order of the Dragon, and their purpose was to fight the Ottoman Empire during the Crusades.
 Hence, Vlad II took the name Dracul, which means the dragon or dragonist.
 As noted, Dracula means son of the dragon.